-- 5.1.5 (a) The Scheme Actuary must make whatever enquiries he considers appropriate to satisfy himself that he has been supplied with all the relevant data and information to enable him to certify the Funding Proposal. - (b) In addition, the Scheme Actuary must make whatever enquiries he considers appropriate to satisfy himself that he has been supplied with information concerning changes likely to materialise in future, as well as those which have already occurred in the period since the effective date of the Actuarial

-Funding Certificate and/or Funding Standard Reserve Certificate to which the Funding Proposal relates, in any aspect of the scheme that may affect its ability to satisfy the Funding Standard at the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate (or later date specified under section 49(3) or 49(3B) of the Act).
-These could include (this list is not necessarily exhaustive):
+- 5.1.5 (a) The Scheme Actuary must make appropriate enquiries to be satisfied that they have been supplied with all the relevant data and information to enable them to certify the Funding Proposal. - (b) In addition, the Scheme Actuary must make appropriate enquiries to be satisfied that they have been supplied with information concerning changes likely to materialise in future, in any aspect of the scheme that may affect its ability to satisfy the Funding Standard at the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate (or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act).
+Those could include (this list is not necessarily exhaustive):

-- (i) Any change in the rules of the scheme affecting contribution or benefit levels or the degree of priority accorded to benefits in the event of the winding up of the scheme; - (ii) Any change in the definition of pensionable earnings and any unexpected change in the general remuneration levels of scheme members; - (iii) Any increase or decrease in the number of members or pensioners resulting, for example, from the acquisition or sale of participating companies, through early retirement, or the closure of the scheme to new entrants; - (iv) Any discretionary augmentations of benefits on early, normal or late retirement or on the death of a member; - (v) Any discretionary increase to pensions in payment and/or deferred pensions; - (vi) Any change in investment policy.
+- (i) Any change in the rules of the scheme affecting contribution or benefit levels or the degree of priority accorded to benefits in the event of the winding up of the scheme; - (ii) Any change in the definition of pensionable earnings and any unexpected change in the general remuneration levels of scheme members, any group of scheme members or any individual scheme member which causes the scheme liabilities to be materially affected; - (iii) Any increase or decrease in the number of members or pensioners resulting, for example, from the acquisition or sale of participating companies, through early retirement, or the closure of the scheme to new entrants; - (iv) Any discretionary augmentations of benefits on early, normal or late retirement or on the death of a member; - (v) Any discretionary increase to pensions in payment and/or deferred pensions; - (vi) Any material change in investment policy.

-He need not allow for possible changes which are not currently envisaged by the trustees or employer and which would not be in keeping with recent experience.
+The Scheme Actuary need not allow for possible changes which are not currently envisaged by the trustees or employer and which would not be in keeping with recent experience.